How to Become a Nurse Researcher

 To know what to expect during a Nurse Researcher program, you can review the curriculum of a typical master’s degree in nursing, especially since the majority of Nurse Researchers hold either a master’s or doctoral degree.

-A Master of Science in Nursing (MSN) degree is designed to build upon on the education your receive during your undergraduate studies.
+A Master of Science in Nursing (MSN) degree is designed to build upon the education your receive during your undergraduate studies.
 Therefore, MSN applicants are usually required to fulfill some prerequisite requirements.

 To be accepted into most MSN programs, candidates are required to submit several standard application materials, such as academic transcripts, GRE scores, personal essays, and letters of recommendation.